eytan-avisror/ws-simple-pubsub/README.md

 ### Publish to topic

-Will publish a message to a topic, if topic does not exist it will be created but client will not be added as subscriber.
+`Publish` operation will publish a message to a topic, if topic does not exist, it will be created and the client will not be added as subscriber.

 ```json
 {